asyncapi/website/pages/blog/websocket-part1.md

           - $ref: '#/components/messages/subscriptionStatus'

 components:
   messages:
     ping:
+      summary: Ping server to determine whether connection is alive
+      description: Client can ping server to determine whether connection is alive, server responds with pong.
+This is an application level ping as opposed to default ping in websockets standard which is server initiated
       payload:
         $ref: '#/components/schemas/ping'
+      x-response:
+        $ref: '#/components/messages/pong'
     heartbeat:
       description: Server heartbeat sent if no subscription traffic within 1 second (approximately)
       payload:
         $ref: '#/components/schemas/heartbeat'
     pong:
+      summary: Pong is a response to ping message
+      description: Server pong response to a ping to determine whether connection is alive.
+This is an application level pong as opposed to default pong in websockets standard which is sent by client in response to a ping
       payload:
         $ref: '#/components/schemas/pong'
     systemStatus:
+      description: Status sent on connection or system status changes.
       payload:
         $ref: '#/components/schemas/systemStatus'
       examples: